This example shows how to use Simulink® Design Optimization™ to estimate multiple parameters of a model by iterated estimations.

 For this example we will run two estimations using different parameter sets for each estimation.
 This allows us to customize our estimation and can result in a more efficient solution.

-Double-click the orange block in the upper left corner of the inverted pendulum model to launch Parameter Estimation tool, pre-loaded with data for this project.
+Double-click the orange block in the upper left corner of the inverted pendulum model to launch the Parameter Estimator, pre-loaded with data for this project.
 This is configured with measured experiment data

 Estimation.
 For other uses you can import experimental data sets from various sources including MATLAB® variables, MAT files, Excel® files, or comma-separated-value files.
 It is also configured with validation data